-- the original shellcode - the new shellcode (the one that includes the decoder).
+- the new shellcode (the one that includes the decoder).

 Now use this 'new' shellcode in your exploit and make sure eax points at the beginning of this shellcode.
 You'll most likely will have to tweak the registers (unless you got lucky).